 - How much will you reimburse for an out-of-network provider?
 How do I submit for reimbursement?

 - How quickly will I receive my reimbursement checks?

-- Please know that even if your insurance company offers out of network benefits, they may still deny your reimbursement and I am not liable for those charges that you have already incurred.
+- Please know that even if your insurance company offers out of network benefits, they may still deny your reimbursement and we are not liable for those charges that you have already incurred.

 What do all those credentials behind your name mean?

 - Master of Science is an academic degree usually awarded after completion of two or three years of graduate study.
 Many therapists hold a master’s degree.

 - Associate Professional Counselor (APC) has a graduate academic degree, is working toward their state’s clinical hours requirement, and has passed state-certified licensing exams.
 They have completed a two to three year graduate program with a practicum and internship/s.
 APCs are required to be in supervision during this training and in contact with their clinical director regarding their clinical work.
 It’s like having two therapists in one.